 We believe that we will continue to rely on a relatively small group of customers for a substantial portion of our revenues for the foreseeable future.
 We may not be able to maintain our relationships with our significant customers.
 The loss of, or reduction of our sales to, any of our major customers could have a material adverse effect on our business, operating results and financial condition.
-See "Business - Customers" for a description of our largest customers.
+See "Business - Customers" for information relating to concentrations of revenue by type of customer and for a description of our largest customers.